FOMO is the acronym for the fear of missing out and it isn’t just something that’s fun to say. It’s real.

 Good stuff right?

+Remember recess?
+It was that free time after lunch at school.
+It was a time to play.
 When you were a little kid and went out to play, you didn’t worry about tomorrow or yesterday.
 You didn’t care how you looked, or what people thought of you.
 Instead you jumped in the puddles, rolled down the hill, and laughed until you cried.